mikaeade/ChatApplication/README.md

 This Chat application consists of:

 Client Application:
-  Implemented with JavaFX
-    user can send message, own name, private message the selected other chat member, change message color and font size client app run on its onw thread.
+  Implemented with JavaFX.
+User can send chat messages including own name, private message to a selected other chat member,change message color and font size.
+Client app runs on its own thread.

 Server:
   Implemented with Java
-    creates a new thread for each chat member and broadcasts messages to all/private chat members
+    creates a new thread for each chat member and broadcasts messages to all/private chat members.

 Supports multiple users.